liferay-design/liferay.design/src/markdown/articles/2019/how-to-use-any-clicker-with-figma-presentations.md

 ## Step 2: Download and install the [Karabiner-Elements](https://pqrs.org/osx/karabiner/)

 Karabiner installs both their _Elements_ and _Event Viewer_ apps by default.
-In this case we will only be using _Karabiner - Elements_ to map the clicker keys.
+In this case, we will only be using _Karabiner - Elements_ to map the clicker keys.

 ![karabiner website screenshot](/images/posts/figma-clicker/download-karabiner-app.png)
 _karabiner website_